suhachi/hyunpoong-kal/code-exports/06-Components-Code.md

 } from '../ui/select';
 import { formatPrice } from '../../lib/utils';
 import { toast } from 'sonner';
+import { Checkbox } from '../ui/checkbox';
+import { Clock } from 'lucide-react';
+import { uploadMenuImage, validateImageFile, deleteImageFromStorage } from '../../lib/storage';
+import { USE_FIREBASE } from '../../config/env';

 interface MenuEditDialogProps {
   menu: Menu | null;